 4. He survived an attack, now he wants to save sharks

-If you lost a limb to a shark, would you go back in the ocean, surf every day, and work hard to protect the beast that attacked you?
-Probably not.
-But Mike Coots did, and his story is absolutely incredible.“A lot of people think I’m an idiot,” he says, but for him, "it's kind of a no brainer.
+If you lost a limb to a shark, would you go back in the ocean, surf every day and work hard to protect the beast that attacked you?
+Mike Coots did, and his story is absolutely incredible.
+“A lot of people think I’m an idiot,” he says.
+But for him, "It's kind of a no-brainer.
 If you have the opportunity to raise awareness about a species on the brink of extinction then you should probably make the most of it and see if you can’t create something good out of something bad."

-Close your eyes and imagine the following: you are on a nice dive, everything is absolutely peaceful around you.
-The sun's rays are making their way into the water, creating mesmerising dancing patterns in the water.
-You turn around to signal your friend and you see... an 8m shark swimming directly towards you, mouth wide open.
+Close your eyes and imagine: You’re on a nice dive and everything is absolutely peaceful around you.
+The sun's rays are making their way into the water, creating mesmerizing dancing patterns in the water.
+You turn around to signal your friend and you see ... a 26-foot shark swimming directly toward you, mouth wide open.
 A mouth so big you could definitely fit in there, in one piece.

 Sounds terrifying?
 Not at all: it's a basking shark!
-Their giant toothless mouth stays open... to filter plankton.
+Their giant toothless mouth stays open to filter plankton.
 Diver Charles Hood is an expert when it comes to diving with these gentle giants and observing them.
-So now the question is: how much minuscule little plankton does an 8m beast have to eat to survive...?
+So now the question is: How much minuscule little plankton does an 26-foot beast have to eat to survive?

 6. Freediving with the ocean’s greatest predators

-7. Six sharks professional divers love to swim with
+7. The sharks professional divers love to swim with

-"What's your favourite type of shark to dive with?"
-That's not a question we hear very often, but for professional divers, it should be a fun one to answer.
-From the classic and terrifying great white, to tiger sharks and whale sharks and everything in between: discover which six species are pro divers' favourites, why – and some tips to make the encounter as nice as possible!
+"What's your favorite type of shark to dive with?"
+That's not a question we hear very often, but for professional divers, it’s a fun one to answer.
+From the classic and terrifying great white, to tiger sharks or whale sharks and everything in between: Discover which six species are pro divers' favorites and why.

-8. Meet the girl who dives with great white sharks
+8. The girl who dives with great white sharks

-The photo says it all: this is just absolutely amazing.
+The photo says it all — it’s absolutely amazing.
 Once in the water, Ocean Ramsey (perfect name for the job) looks absolutely in tune with the giant beasts she dives with.
-Having built a reputation of being 'the girl who dives with great whites', the marine biologist, scuba diving instructor, model and ex-professional freediver is all about raising awareness for her giant friends: with her non-profit venture Water Inspired, she hopes to attract attention to the cause with amazing diving images.
+Having built a reputation of being the girl who dives with great whites, the marine biologist, scuba diving instructor, model and ex-professional freediver is all about raising awareness for her giant friends.
+With her non-profit venture Water Inspired, she hopes to attract attention to the cause with amazing diving images.

-9. See how this guy survived a swim with sharks
+9. This guy survived a perilous swim with sharks

-After reading all the articles above, you might now think that "see how this guy survived a swim with sharks" is a bit over the top... but it's not.
-This is probably the best story you've heard all day, and bonus, it's told as a cartoon: Adventurer Gavin McClurg going diving in French Polynesia, at night, with tons of sharks... and losing the boat.
-Check out the video to hear the rest of the story!
+After seeing all the stories above, you might now think this is a bit over the top, but it's not.
+This is probably the best story you'll see all day, and bonus, it's animated.
+Adventurer Gavin McClurg going diving in French Polynesia, at night, with tons of sharks and losing the boat.
+Check out the video above to hear the rest of the story.